 Usually, ‘no-win, no-fee’ lawyers are the best option for public liability cases so that legal costs don’t need to be repaid until after the claim is successfully resolved.
 Most often, there is a time limit of three years after an accident to claim compensation for the injury incurred.
 Cases might require the testimony of a witness to help establish the factual circumstances of the case, another reason to kick start the claim as soon as possible.

 Legal advice is always recommended.
 A legal expert can provide impartial, third party advice and make sensible decisions on behalf of clients based on the facts.
 A legal professional can also take a client through the potentially long and tiring process, as well as help to identify how much compensation might actually be achievable.
-If you find yourself in a situation where you might be eligible to make a public liability claim, contact an experienced legal professional today.
+If you find yourself in a situation where you might be eligible to make a public liability claim, contact an experienced Sydney personal injury lawyers today.